Witek902/Caissa/README.md

 ### Provided EXE versions

 * **AVX-512** - Fastest, requires a x64 CPU with AVX-512 instruction set support.
-May not be supported.
+May not be supported on consumer-grade CPUs.
 * **BMI2** - Fast, requires a x64 CPU with AVX2 and BMI2 instruction set support.
-Supported by majority of CPUs.
-Recommended for modern CPUs.
+Supported by majority of modern CPUs.
 * **AVX2** - Fast, requires a x64 CPU with AVX2 instruction set support.
-May be faster than BMI2 on some CPUs that support both AVX2 and BMI2.
+May be faster than BMI2 on some older CPUs (e.g. Intel Haswell processors).
 * **POPCNT** - Slower, requires a x64 CPU with SSE4 and POPCNT instruction set support.
 For older CPUs.
 * **Legacy** - Slowest, requires any x64 CPU.
 For very old x64 CPUs.

 ## Features